egh/ledger-autosync/README.rst

 When you have added your institution, quit ofxclient.

+(At least one user has reported being signed up for a pay service by setting up OFX direct connect.
+Although this seems unusual, please be aware of this.)

 Edit the generated ``~/ofxclient.ini`` file.
 Change the ``description`` field of your accounts to the name used in ledger.